 All of our shark diving expeditions are done in warm, calm, crystal clear water and offer incredible opportunities for the underwater photographer.
-Whether you’ll be diving with a point and shoot or a full DSLR rig with strobes, here are a few pointers to keep in mind while photographing sharks.
+Whether you’ll be diving with an action camera, point and shoot, or a full DSLR rig with strobes, here are a few pointers to keep in mind while photographing sharks in the Bahamas.

 Selecting your equipment.